 As their skill level improves, their enthusiasm begins to follow.
-Once a competency of the tasks required sets in, then their confidence and belief in success rise and they begin to move toward Stage IV.
+Once a competency of the tasks required sets in, then their confidence and belief in success rise.
+They begin to move toward Stage IV.

 Stage IV: PERFORMING: High Enthusiasm/ High Skills

-As the team continues to grow their skill level and their enthusiasm rises, things click into place, and they become a successful, capable team that sees positive results.
+As the team continues to grow their skill level and their enthusiasm rises, things click into place.
+They become a successful, capable team that sees positive results.
 Once performing, a team can continue with success as long as their skill level stays high.
 I have seen teams go through second rounds of Storming and Norming as new skills or challenges arise.
 Strong teams can return to Performing once the competency and enthusiasm rise again.

 When we bring on new clients, we form a new team taking on a new task together.
 It is only logical that we should go through these stages together.
-Yet time and again, I have to remind my team that these stages are inevitable and to pay extra attention when the clients hit the Storming phase.
-We understand what’s happening and we need to help them get past this stage in order to complete the project with them and move on to Norming and Performing.
+Yet time and again, I have to remind my team that these stages are inevitable.
+They need to pay extra attention when the clients hit the Storming phase.
+We understand what’s happening, and we need to help them get past this stage in order to complete the project.
+Then we can move on to Norming and Performing.

-Hanging together during the tough parts is how you reach the calm waters of smooth sailing and accomplish your end goal.
-It’s not always easy, but using The Four Stage of Group Development as a guide to understanding where the team stands will help you to guide the project and keep everyone committed until the results solidify everyone’s enthusiasm.
+Hang together during the tough parts.
+This how you reach the calm waters of smooth sailing and accomplish your end goal.
+It’s not always easy, but use The Four Stage of Group Development as a guide to understanding where the team stands.
+It keeps everyone committed until the results solidify everyone’s enthusiasm.

 Sherry Lutz Herrington is the owner of Sherrington Financial Fitness, a business consulting and accounting firm specializing in strategic business planning and solid financial accounting for businesses.
 She is also the author of Strong Women Thriving (https://strongwomenthriving.com/), a blog which focuses on empowering women to be financially savvy, particularly after experiencing financial abuse.
 Sherry is currently writing a new book that both shares her personal story and addresses financial abuse.
 She can be reached at email@example.com.